m0skit0/no-more-doli/README.md

 ## Punching by intent from tasking apps

 As of version 1.3, now app supports punching by Intents.
 This means tasking apps like Llama, Tasker, Automate, etc... can punch for you given a specific set of conditions.
+In practice this means you can punch automatically when entering/leaving the office.

 The Intent is simple: